Tuileries Garden: Louis XV and Louis XVI – balloon flights, an invasion, and revolutionary ceremonies

-After the king's failed attempt to escape France on 21 June 1791, the King and family were placed under house arrest in the palace.
+After the King's failed attempt to escape France on 21 June 1791, the King and family were placed under house arrest in the palace.
 The royal family was allowed to walk in the park on the evening of 18 September 1791, during the festival organized to celebrate the new French Constitution, when the alleys of the park were illuminated with pyramids and rows of lanterns.
-But as the Revolution took a more radical turn, On 10 August 1792, a mob stormed the Palace, the king was imprisoned, and the king's Swiss guards were chased through the gardens and massacred.
+But as the Revolution took a more radical turn, On 10 August 1792, a mob stormed the palace, the King was imprisoned, and the King's Swiss Guards fell back through the gardens where they were massacred.

-The new revolutionary government, the National Convention, met in the Salle du Manège,the former riding academy in the northwest corner of the gardens, which was the largest meeting hall in the city.
-Louis XVI was put trial by the National Convention at the Manege, and was sentenced to death.
-After the Tuileries became the National Garden (Jardin National) of the new French Republic.
+The new revolutionary government, the National Convention, met in the Salle du Manège, the former riding academy in the northwest corner of the gardens, which was the largest meeting hall in the city.
+Louis XVI was put on trial by the National Convention at the Manège, and was sentenced to death.
+Afterwards the Tuileries became the National Garden (Jardin National) of the new French Republic.
 The Convention ordered that statues from the former royal gardens of Marly, Versailles and Fontainebleau be brought to Paris and installed in the National Garden.
 The originals are now in the Louvre, with copies taking their place in the gardens.

 The garden was also used to celebrate revolutionary holidays and festivals.
 On 8 June 1794, a series of events to honour the Cult of the Supreme Being was organized in Paris by Robespierre, with sets and costumes designed by Jacques-Louis David.
 The opening event was held in the Tuileries.
 After a hymn written for the occasion, Robespierre set fire to mannequins representing Atheism, Ambition, Egoism and False Simplicity, revealing a statue of Wisdom.
 The ceremony then moved on the a larger event in the Champs de Mars.
 Two months later, however, Robespierre was accused of excessive ambition, arrested and sent to the guillotine.

 During their storming, the gardens had been badly damaged, with many buildings set on fire.
 The National Convention assigned the renewal of the gardens to the painter Jacques-Louis David, and to his brother in law, the architect August Cheval de Saint-Hubert.
 They conceived a garden decorated with Roman porticos, monumental porches, columns, and other classical decoration.
 The project of David and Saint-Hubert was never completed.
 All that remains today are the two exedres, semicircular low walls crowned with statues by the two ponds in the centre of the garden.